01 — Three Forty-Seven in the Morning

 Consider: The insomniac wants sleep.
 The desire is real.
 It burns.
 They would do almost anything to sleep—they'll try pills, meditation, apps, white noise, cold rooms, hot baths.
 The desire is genuine and intense.
 But desire is not the same as ability.
 Wanting something desperately is not the same as being capable of producing it.

-"For I have the desire to do what is right, but not the ability to carry it out."
+"For I have the desire to do what is good, but I cannot carry it out."

 Romans 7:18